bullhorn/invenias-api-docs/source/index.html.md

 [GET /api/v1/categories/jobpostings]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-categories-jobpostings) | Returns a list of all the Category Lists enabled for `Advertisement` entities (Including Categories).
 [GET /api/v1/jobpostings/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-jobpostings-id-categories) | Returns a list on Category List entries that have been relationally linked to a specific `Advertisement` entity.
 [POST /api/v1/jobpostings/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#post-api-v1-jobpostings-id-categories) | Used to relationally link a specific `Advertisement` entity with one or more categories.
-[GET /api/v1/jobpostings/{id}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-jobpostings-id-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they’re relationally linked to an `Advertisement` entity.
+[GET /api/v1/jobpostings/{id}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-jobpostings-id-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they're relationally linked to an `Advertisement` entity.
 [DELETE /api/v1/jobpostings/{id}/categories/{categoryListEntryId}]  (https://bullhorn.github.io/invenias-api-docs/#delete-api-v1-jobpostings-id-categories-categoryListEntryId) | This endpoint is used to remove the relationship between an `Advertisement` and a Category List entry.
 [GET /api/v1/categories/assignments]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-categories-assignments) | Returns a list of all the Category Lists enabled for `Assignment` entities (Including Categories).
 [POST /api/v1/assignments/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#post-api-v1-assignments-id-categories) | Used to relationally link a specific `Assignment` entity with one or more categories.
 [GET /api/v1/assignments/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-assignments-id-categories) | Returns a list on Category List entries that have been relationally linked to a specific `Assignment` entity.
-[GET /api/v1/assignments/{assignmentId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-assignments-assignmentId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they’re relationally linked to an `Assignment` entity.
+[GET /api/v1/assignments/{assignmentId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-assignments-assignmentId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they're relationally linked to an `Assignment` entity.
 [DELETE /api/v1/assignments/{assignmentId}/categories/{categoryListEntryId}]  (https://bullhorn.github.io/invenias-api-docs/#delete-api-v1-assignments-assignmentId-categories-categoryListEntryId) | This endpoint is used to remove the relationship between an `Assignment` and a Category List entry.
 [GET /api/v1/categories/companies]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-categories-companies) | Returns a list of all the Category Lists enabled for `Company` entities (Including Categories).
 [POST /api/v1/companies/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#post-api-v1-companies-id-categories) | Used to relationally link a specific `Company` entity with one or more categories.
 [GET /api/v1/companies/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-companies-id-categories) | Returns a list on Category List entries that have been relationally linked to a specific `Company` entity.
-[GET /api/v1/companies/{companyId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-companies-personId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they’re relationally linked to a `Company` entity.
+[GET /api/v1/companies/{companyId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-companies-personId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they're relationally linked to a `Company` entity.
 [DELETE /api/v1/companies/{companyId}/categories/{categoryListEntryId}]  (https://bullhorn.github.io/invenias-api-docs/#delete-api-v1-companies-companyId-categories-categoryListEntryId) | This endpoint is used to remove the relationship between a `Company` and a Category List entry.
 [GET /api/v1/categories/people]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-categories-people) | Returns a list of all the Category Lists enabled for `Person` entities (Including Categories).
 [POST /api/v1/people/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#post-api-v1-people-id-categories) | Used to relationally link a specific `Person` entity with one or more categories.
 [GET /api/v1/people/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-people-id-categories) | Returns a list on Category List entries that have been relationally linked to a specific `Person` entity.
-[GET /api/v1/people/{personId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-people-personId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they’re relationally linked to a `Person` entity.
+[GET /api/v1/people/{personId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-people-personId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they're relationally linked to a `Person` entity.
 [DELETE /api/v1/people/{personId}/categories/{categoryListEntryId}]  (https://bullhorn.github.io/invenias-api-docs/#delete-api-v1-people-personId-categories-categoryListEntryId) | This endpoint is used to remove the relationship between a `Person` and a Category List entry.
 [GET /api/v1/categories/programmes]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-categories-programmes) | Returns a list of all the Category Lists enabled for Programme entities (Including Categories).
 [POST /api/v1/programmes/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#post-api-v1-programmes-id-categories) | Used to relationally link a specific `Programme` entity with one or more categories.
 [GET /api/v1/programmes/{id}/categories]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-programmes-id-categories) | Returns a list on Category List entries that have been relationally linked to a specific `Programme` entity.
-[GET /api/v1/programmes/{programmeId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-programmes-programmeId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they’re relationally linked to a `Programme` entity.
+[GET /api/v1/programmes/{programmeId}/categories/{categoryListId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-programmes-programmeId-categories-categoryListId) | This endpoint returns a list of Category List entries within a specific list where they're relationally linked to a `Programme` entity.
 [DELETE /api/v1/programmes/{programmeId}/categories/{categoryListEntryId}]  (https://bullhorn.github.io/invenias-api-docs/#delete-api-v1-programmes-programmeId-categories-categoryListEntryId) | This endpoint is used to remove the relationship between a `Programme` and a Category List entry.
 [GET /api/v1/categories/assignments/{assignmentsId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-categories-assignments-assignmentsId) | Returns a list of Category Lists & Categories relationally linked to a specific `Assignment` entity.
 [GET /api/v1/categories/companies/{companyId}]  (https://bullhorn.github.io/invenias-api-docs/#get-api-v1-categories-companies-companyId) | Returns a list of Category Lists & Categories relationally linked to a specific `Company` entity.